Nyholm/next-faker/README.md

   }

   /**
-   * @return self The UniqueGenerator is just a proxy */ public function withUnique()
+   * @return self The UniqueGenerator is a proxy
+   */
+  public function withUnique()
   {